maxbriliant/spotify_playlist_generator/README.md

 ### GUI Interface (Recommended)

-The easiest way to use Spotify Playlist Generator with the graphical interface - double click it, or run via bash:
+The easiest way to use Spotify Playlist Generator with the graphical interface is to use the shortcut (on Windows) or run via bash:

 ```bash
 python3 Spotify_Playlist_Generator.py
 ```

+On Windows, you can also use the 'Spotify Playlist Generator' shortcut on your Desktop (recommended).

 The GUI provides:
 - Easy playlist creation without command line knowledge